Guidelines on Prosecuting Cases of Child Sexual Abuse

-- As set out in paragraphs 97 to 99 above, in multiple defendant cases the judge should be asked to consider whether repeat cross examination on similar points should be restricted.
+- As set out above, in multiple defendant cases the judge should be asked to consider whether repeat cross examination on similar points should be restricted.
 Being accused of lying, particularly if repeated, may cause the witness to give inaccurate answers or to agree simply to bring questioning to an end.
 It may also have a longer term damaging impact on the child or young person.
 If such a challenge is essential, it should be addressed separately, in simple language, at the end of cross examination.

 Adult victims of childhood sexual abuse

 - Some victims of sexual abuse may not feel confident or strong enough to report until many years after the abuse has taken place, and often not until they are adults.
 This delay in reporting can be for a wide range of reasons, but many of the same considerations for child victims will also apply to adults who were victims of sexual abuse in their childhood, particularly around assessing the credibility of the overall allegation and the need for effective and proactive case-building.

 - Prosecutors should be mindful of the potential for severe re-traumatisation faced by some victims.
 The process of giving an account of the abuse may cause flashbacks where an adult finds themself in the same emotional state as when the sexual abuse took place and with the resilience and understanding of a child of that age.
 Consistent and effective support should be provided including keeping under constant review whether there is a need for counselling and special measures.